GeoffreyFClark/file-mod-tracker/README.md

 Check driver status: `fltmc filters | findstr snFilter`

 If not listed:
-- Verify test signing is enabled and reboot was completed after driver installation
+- Verify test signing is enabled and reboot was completed after installation
-- The driver loads automatically when GatorSec starts - try launching the application
+- The driver loads automatically when GatorSec starts, or use the toggle in the Dashboard
-- Use the toggle switch in the Dashboard's System Status panel to manually load the driver

 ### No File Events Appearing
 - Verify directory is enabled in Settings